Overview

 Of note, Jillian successfully briefed and argued plaintiffs’ motion to compel the post-data breach forensic investigation report, which had been withheld on the basis of work product.
 She then successfully defended the Magistrate Judge’s ruling that the report did not qualify for work product protection when the defendant objected under Rule 72.
 See In re Capital One Consumer Data Sec.
 Breach Litig., No. 1:19MD2915 (AJT/JFA), 2020 WL 2731238, at *7 (E.D.
 Va.
 May 26, 2020), aff'd, No. 1:19MD2915 (AJT/JFA), 2020 WL 3470261 (E.D.
 Va.
 June 25, 2020).
 The case was settled for $190 million and issued final approval in September 2022.

 Lundy et al. v.
 Meta Platforms, Inc. (Northern District of California): Jillian was the case manager, one of the primary authors of complaints and briefing, and led fact discovery efforts on behalf of consumers who alleged that Facebook had tracked their location despite the users turning their Location Services setting as to the Facebook application off.
 After the Plaintiffs prevailed over Meta’s motion to dismiss in September 2021, Jillian led the negotiation of written discovery and was preparing with the team to take depositions before the parties engaged in mediation and agreed to a settlement.
-The $37.5 million settlement was issued preliminary approval in April 2023.
+The $37.5 million settlement was issued final approval in March 2024.

 In re T-Mobile Customer Data Security Breach Litig.
 (Western District of Missouri): After Norman Siegel was appointed as one of the three co-lead interim class counsel, Jillian managed the case on behalf of SSH and was one of the primary drafters of the 338-page consolidated complaint.
 She also negotiated the Protective Order and ESI Protocol, including arguing related issues to the Court.
 After the parties agreed to a settlement, Jillian was one of the drafters for the preliminary approval motion, final approval motion, and various attendant briefing, as well as assisting in overseeing the claims process.
 The $350 million settlement received final approval in June 2023.